-Irish Water: Irish Water stated that the application T12/397 is not wholly within designated shellfish waters.
-They also noted that the proposed sites are in the vicinity of the Ardara Wastewater Treatment Plant outfall and that consideration should be given to the proximity of wastewater discharges to the proposed aquaculture development when deciding on the licensing of these sites.
+Irish Water: Irish Water stated that the application T12/405 is not wholly within designated shellfish waters.
+They also noted that the proposed site is in the vicinity of the Ardara Wastewater Treatment Plant outfall and that consideration should be given to the proximity of wastewater discharges to the proposed aquaculture development when deciding on the licensing of this site.